padmalcom/TweeFlyPro/README.md

 # TweeFly
-A setup tool for interactive stories writte in Twee.
+A setup tool for interactive stories writte in Twee2 and Twine.

 ### Implemented:
 - Display stats in sidebar vs display stats link in sidebar